Rifle regiment: Indian Army

 It also maintains the paramilitary Assam Rifles.
 This unit, formerly called as the Cachar Levy, is the oldest Paramilitary unit in India that goes back to the nineteenth century and it was raised to guard British Tea Estates from the raids of marauding tribals.
 In time its functions turned into both police and military nature.
 It fought in both World Wars and in several Indo Pakistan wars as well as Indo Chinese war of 1962 apart from containing insurgencies in Northeastern India, in particular within the area of the Seven Sister States, corresponding to the former large territories of the state of Assam.

 The Assam Rifles, being a police unit in nature, comes under the Ministry of Home Affairs of India, but much of its officers cadre are deputized officers from the Indian Army.

 In addition, a number of infantry battalions have been designated as Rashtriya Rifles (RR) counter-insurgency and anti-terrorism battalions, which are larger than regular rifle battalions with a battalion HQ and 6 companies rather than the three or four of normal battalions.
 The RR is a counter-insurgency force made up of soldiers deputed from other Indian Army combat arms and services.
 Several battalions carry the affiliations of the rifle regiments mentioned above.

 Sri Lanka Army

-The Sri Lanka Army presently maintains one active rifle regiment, the Sri Lanka Sinha Regiment, and the reserve Sri Lanka Rifle Corps.
+The Sri Lanka Army presently maintains one rifle regiment, the reserve Sri Lanka Rifle Corps.